knull-reaper/guhuza_quiz_ui_rework/README.md

 - shadcn-ui
 - Tailwind CSS

-## Backend server
+## Backend Server

-This project now includes a small Express API backed by SQLite.
+This project includes a small Express API backed by SQLite.
 The server will forward quiz requests to the public API so you can work with real questions.

-During development you can run the frontend and backend together with one
+During development you can run the frontend and backend together with one command:
-command:

 ```bash
 npm run dev